Kelloah/telloscrap/README.md

 # Telloscrap
 Crawler for [Tellonym.me](https://tellonym.me)

 ### Description:
-It crawls the user info, questions and answers and saves it to a JSON file.
+The script crawls the user info, questions and answers and saves it to a JSON file.

 ### Usage:
 ```telloscrap.py USERNAME [--full]```